← Guides

 Temp range1824°CFlocculationmediumFlavour profileClean, dry, slight fruit

-Wyeast 4632 is a purpose-built dry mead strain and a dependable all-rounder.
-It ferments cleanly to 18% ABV, similar to EC-1118, but has a slightly warmer character with subtle fruit notes — it is less aggressively neutral than the Champagne strains while still getting out of the way and letting the honey speak.
-Medium nitrogen demand means standard TOSCA 2.0 or TOSNA scheduling applies without adjustment.
-A solid default for traditional dry meads when you want a mead-specific strain rather than a repurposed sparkling wine yeast.
-Source: Wyeast Professional Mead TDS 2026.
+Another Wyvern staple, Wyeast 4632 is a purpose-built mead strain and a decent all-rounder.
+"Dry" in the name refers to its high ABV tolerance: it is actually a liquid yeast and like most WYeast products comes with an activation nutrient packet in the bag.
+It ferments cleanly to 18% ABV, similar to EC-1118, but has a slightly warmer character with subtle fruit notes, it does the job effciently and lets the honey character speak.
+A medium nitrogen demand means standard TOSCA 2.0 or TOSNA scheduling should be applied.
+This is a solid choice for traditional dry meads when you want a mead-specific strain rather than a repurposed sparkling wine yeast.

 Use in calculator →